Introduction

 Define Digital Healthcare Software and Traditional Systems

-In contrast, often depend on paper-based records and face-to-face consultations, which can hinder accessibility and efficiency.
+In contrast, traditional systems often depend on paper-based records and face-to-face consultations, which can hinder accessibility and efficiency.
 These conventional systems are marked by organized procedures that frequently involve multiple intermediaries, resulting in delays in care and data access.

 Explore Advantages of Digital Healthcare Software